OpenTermsArchive/contrib-versions/Runescape/Terms of Service.md

 20\.
 General

 These terms and conditions and any document incorporated by reference constitute the entire agreement between the parties with respect to its subject matter and supersedes any previous terms and conditions between the parties in relation to such matters.
-The limitations, exclusions and restrictions in these terms and conditions shall inure to the benefit of Jagexs licensors, successor and assigns.
+The limitations, exclusions and restrictions in these terms and conditions shall inure to the benefit of Jagex?s licensors, successor and assigns.
 Nothing in these terms and conditions affects your statutory rights as a consumer.
 Headings above are for guidance only and not binding.
 If we fail to enforce any provision of these terms and conditions, that failure will not preclude us from enforcing either that provision (or any similar provision) on a later occasion.
 If any provision of these terms and conditions is found by a court to be invalid, we agree that the court should endeavour to give effect to the parties' intentions as reflected in the provision and that other provisions remain in full force and effect.
 We may transfer all or part of our rights or duties under this agreement provided we take reasonable steps to ensure that your rights under this agreement are not prejudiced.
 As this agreement is personal to you, you may not transfer any of your rights or duties under it without our prior written consent.
 A person who is not a party to this agreement shall have no rights to enforce any term of this agreement.
 These terms and conditions are governed by English law and any dispute connected with them or Jagex Products will be decided only by the courts of England.

 21\.
 Complaints